 - Pour the milk on the top of the shots so that it folds into the drink.

 - Serve in a small, tulip-shaped ceramic mug.

-For best results, invest in a coffee bean grinder and make sure to use cold, fresh milk.
+For best results, invest in a good espresso grinder and make sure to use cold, fresh milk.